 Will HEIF replace JPEG?

 Given the size of Apple’s user base, HEIF has, in some respects, already replaced the JPEG.
-On the other hand, JPEGs are still handy for other platforms, browsers and devices which haven’t followed Apple’s lead in standardising the HEIF file format.
+On the other hand, JPEGs are still handy for other platforms, browsers, and devices which haven’t followed Apple’s lead in standardizing the HEIF file format.
 HEIF does have multiple advantages in shooting and storing images over JPEG, but the two can co-exist peacefully for now.

 Why are my photos HEIF instead of JPEG?